tbekolay/auditory_nerve/readme.txt

 as if it were a Matlab function.
 The code can be compiled within Matlab using the function:

-    mexcatmodel.m
+    mexANmodel.m

 Once you have compiled the MEX file in Matlab, type:

-    help catmodel
+    help ANmodel

 for instructions on how to call the MEX function.

 We have also included:-

-1. a sample Matlab script "testCatmodel.m" for setting up an acoustic stimulus and the model parameters and running the model, and
+1. a sample Matlab script "testANmodel.m" for setting up an acoustic stimulus and the model parameters and running the model, and

-2. a function "fitaudiogram.m" for estimating the parameters for outer and inner hair cell impairment, Cohc and Cihc, respectively, for a given audiogram.
+2. a function "fitaudiogram2.m" for estimating the parameters for outer and inner hair cell impairment, Cohc and Cihc, respectively, for a given audiogram.